Yummy Bingham

-Elizabeth T. Wyce "Yummy" Bingham (born January 7, 1986) is an American singer and songwriter.
+Elizabeth T. Wyce "Yummy" Bingham (born January 7, 1986) is an American singer.

 Biography

 Bingham was born on January 7, 1986, to R&B producer Dinky Bingham and Patricia Wyce.
-She was put into her grandparents care in South Jamaica, Queens, New York.
+She was put into her grandparents care in South Jamaica, Queens.
 She is the god-daughter of Chaka Khan and Aaron Hall.

 Career

 In 2000, at age 14, Bingham was recruited by producer KayGee to form the group Tha' Rayne, signed to Arista.
 The group recorded an album, appeared on a bunch of labelmates tracks including Jaheim's Fabulous that hit #1 on the US Billboard Adult R&B chart for three weeks from February 1, 2003, to February 22, 2003.
 The group released the single "Didn't You Know", peaking at #76 in September 2003 on the US Billboard R&B chart.
 Their debut album, "Reign Supreme" never came out and the group disbanded in 2005.

 While being a member of Tha' Rayne, Bingham was also getting a name for herself as the appointed vocalist of veteran hip-hop group De La Soul, being featured on various of their songs and singles, and accompanying them on tour between 2000 and 2004.
 From 2003, Bingham started to collaborate to various artists, getting writing and/or vocals credits on songs from Talib Kweli, Patti LaBelle, Lupe Fiasco, Black Sheep, P. Diddy, Christina Aguilera Mary J. Blige, Sunshine Anderson, Busta Rhymes, Nas, Keyshia Cole, Amerie, Mýa or Monica.